 The specification I proposed, on behalf of Promain, was as follows:

-Once the wall is dry and free from contamination it is best left over night
+- Have an overnight breather: Once the wall is dry and free from contamination it is best left over night.

-This paint is an exceptionally outstanding coating which has been formulated to provide many years of protection against some of the harshest weather conditions that can be thrown at it.
+This paint is an exceptionally outstanding coating.
+It has been formulated to provide many years of protection against some of the harshest weather conditions.

 Murfill Waterproofing Paint is in fact specified by Trinity House the body which maintains Lighthouses around the coasts of Britain, proof, if still needed, that this coating really will keep the water out.

 Rust-Oleum Murfill Waterproofing Paint is not only a wonderful easy-to-apply water based masonry paint for waterproofing masonry, but it is also extremely flexible – making it ideal for buildings that suffer from movement.

 Murfill Waterproofing is not suitable for all buildings – although it was exactly right, in this case, as many older buildings like this property “need to breathe”.

 Having been constructed from traditional materials, such as timber and/or lath and plaster, without cavity walls, these buildings rely on the air pressure within the building.
 This confined pressure is fractionally greater than the external air pressure.
 This forces any moisture out of the walls, keeping them dry.

 If a non-permeable coating is applied to the exterior of the wall it will act like a polythene sheet.
 It will therefore keep the moisture in.

 I have seen older buildings that have been coated with a waterproof render or a non-permeable paint by builders and decorators.